cstamas/cstamas.org/content/blog/2024/09/what-is-mima.md

 even if not dully copied and pasted, but clearly the intent was very the same, is repeated over and over again, with all of their own bugs, shortcomings, "not yet implemented" and everything as one can expect.

-## MIMA to the rescue
+## MiB

 Goals of MIMA are following:
-* offer access to Resolver APIs (and Resolver APIs **only**) wherever you are
+* offer access to Resolver APIs (as [defined here](https://maven.apache.org/resolver/api-compatibility.html)) wherever you are
-* step in instead of Maven if Maven is "not there", basically offer you "user environment" as Maven would pick up, like honor user `settings.xml`, decrypt passwords in it if needed, etc.
+* step in instead of Maven if Maven is not "present", basically offer you "user environment" as Maven would create, like honor user `settings.xml`, decrypt passwords if needed, etc.

-In general, MIMA wants to be more like "man in black", but instead of aliens, it deals with providing you "full Resolver experience" whether you run "embedded in Maven" (ie Maven Plugin or Extension) or "standalone" (outside of Maven).
+In general, MIMA wants to be more like "Man in Black", present but not seen (am alluding to movie if anyone have any doubts), but instead of aliens, it deals with providing you "full Resolver experience" whether you run "embedded in Maven" (ie Maven Plugin or Extension) or "standalone" (outside of Maven).

-MIMA allows you to do this:
+MIMA allows you to code like this:

 ```java
         ContextOverrides overrides = ContextOverrides.create().build();